buybackoff/Ractor/README.md

 * SE.Redis wrapper with automatic serialization of generic values, with JSON.NET by default.
 * Redis-based distributed MPMC RedisQueue and RedisAsyncDictionary, which together allow to build any complex Actor topology manually without a separate Actor abstraction.
-* WIP: Distributed actors with reliability guarantees, concurrency limits and priority scheduling.
+* Distributed actors with reliability guarantees, concurrency limits and priority scheduling.

 Install & Usage